-Approximately 80% of courses are being taught in person this fall.
-There are currently no caps on the number of students allowed in a classroom beyond normal room capacities, although some of our larger lecture courses are being conducted remotely (with their discussion sections being held primarily in person).
+The great majority of courses — roughly 80% — are being taught in person.
+There are currently no caps on the number of students allowed in a classroom beyond normal room capacities, although some larger lecture courses are being conducted remotely (with their discussion sections being held primarily in person).

 If you have to miss class

 The prospect of missing class time, projects or assessments can be daunting.
-Please know that your instructors are committed to accommodating students who cannot be in class for these reasons through video or audio streaming or recordings, makeup assignments and assessments, alternative projects or other means.
-Instructors have been informed that students’ absences due to isolation or quarantining or a failure to clear the daily symptom check should not factor into any attendance component of students’ final grade.
+Please know that your instructors are committed to accommodating students who can’t be in class for these reasons through video or audio streaming or recordings, makeup assignments and assessments, alternative projects, or other means.
+Instructors have been informed that students’ absences due to isolation or quarantine, or a failure to clear the daily symptom check, should not factor into any attendance component of their final grade.

-Students who are significantly sick with COVID-19 may qualify as being temporarily disabled and receive support from the Center for Accessible Education following an interactive process with the instructor.
+If you are severely sick with COVID-19, you may qualify as temporarily disabled and receive support from the Center for Accessible Education following an interactive process with your instructor.

-While instructors cannot simply decide on their own to switch an entire course from in-person to remote instruction, they may teach up to two classes in a row to remotely without prior authorization if they are ill or experiencing symptoms of COVID-19, are temporarily isolating or quarantining, or are traveling for work or some other necessity.
+While instructors cannot simply switch an entire course from in-person to remote instruction, they may teach up to two classes in a row remotely without prior authorization if they’re ill or experiencing symptoms of COVID-19, are temporarily isolating or quarantining, or are traveling for work or some other necessity.

-Any shift that extends beyond two classes and lasts for up to two weeks would require the approval of the department chair and/or dean; a change of modality lasting longer then two weeks would require the final approval of UCLA COVID-19 Response and Recovery Task Force’s education working group.
+Any shift to remote instruction that extends beyond two classes and lasts up to two weeks requires the approval of the department chair and/or dean; a change lasting longer than two weeks requires final approval from UCLA COVID-19 Response and Recovery Task Force’s Education Working Group.

 Pivoting to hybrid or remote instruction

-Significant changes in the public health landscape could require UCLA to make changes to instruction during the fall quarter — including adjusting classroom density or enrollment limits or shifting to hybrid or completely remote instruction.
+Significant changes in the public health landscape could require UCLA to make changes to instruction — including adjusting classroom density or enrollment limits or shifting to hybrid or completely remote instruction.
 Our COVID-19 Pivot Plan and Decision Matrix (PDF) describes the criteria that will inform possible changes in our operations.